Why Study a Radiography Course?

 What Does a Radiographer Do?

-As a Radiographer, your job is to utilise high tech equipment and radiation to either diagnose or treat sick or injured patients.
+As a Radiographer, your job is to utilise high-tech equipment and radiation to either diagnose or treat sick or injured patients.
 Depending on your skills and interests you can work in two areas:

 As a Diagnostic Radiographer, you will use a range of techniques and technology to identify the cause of a patient’s illness or injury.
 To do this you will often use X-rays, MRI machines and ultrasounds.
-You will typically work in radiology and imaging departments and support the patient care of most other departments in the hospital.
+You will typically work in the radiology and imaging departments and support the patient care of most other departments in the hospital.
 This includes anything from A&E to the operating theatre.

 As a Therapeutic Radiographer, you will use different types of radiation to treat an illness or injury.
 In many cases, this will be for the treatment of cancer and tumours where you will typically use X-rays and other ionising radiation.
 You will work with patients on a daily basis to administer their treatment, this means you will tend to build a close professional relationship with the people you treat.